 Financial Market Development

-- It ranks France 27th in the world for the soundness of its banks.
-It also rates it reasonably highly for market capitalisation as a percentage of GDP and availability of domestic credit to the private sector.
+- It ranks France 39th in the world for the soundness of its banks.
+It also rates it reasonably highly for market capitalisation as a percentage of GDP and venture capital availability.

 - France has good business infrastructure and a sound legal environment.
 The efficiency of its workforce is improving.

 - There are no foreign-exchange controls in France.

 - There are more than 350 banks and credit institutions operating in France, including more than 20 banks with headquarters outside of the EU.
 All of the large international commercial banks have either a branch or a representative office in France.